Ryunosuke Naruhodo stumbled over a loose cobblestone, nearly dropping the notes from the case he’d just defended, and sighed.

 Van Zieks nodded and left.
 For some reason, Ryunosuke felt the sudden absence more acutely than he expected, and tried to take his mind off of it by setting aside that document and going to the next.
 It nevertheless took him a couple tries before he could refocus on it, as his previous documents had been in English, but the next were all in Japanese, and handwritten to boot.
 And this report from a rural policeman was not written in nearly so neat a hand as Susato’s—

-... he was an idiot, Ryunosuke suddenly realized.
+He was an idiot, Ryunosuke suddenly realized.
 They had been speaking in English the whole time, as van Zieks stated his Japanese was still too poor for legal matters.
-But he’d just sent the man off to find reference materials in the small library that he’d organized and Susato had labelled with her excellent handwriting - only in Japanese.
+But he’d just sent his assistant off to find reference materials in the small library that he’d organized and Susato had labelled with her excellent handwriting - only in Japanese.

-But he paused when van Zieks turned to face him, as the man was carrying the exact red notebook Ryunosuke had indicated.
+But he paused when van Zieks turned to face him, as he was carrying the exact red notebook Ryunosuke had indicated.

 “No, not very well.
 I guessed at many of them.”

-For some reason, van Zieks looked down at that, and did not respond for a moment.
-But then he said, quietly, “this is not the first time I have been a judicial assistant.”
+For some reason, van Zieks looked down at that without responding for a moment.
+Finally his voice came again a little more quietly.
+“This is not the first time I have been a judicial assistant.”